publicinnovation/openorg/chapters/3_social-impact-model.md

 And often those interactions can be chockfull of painpoints.
 Design scholar Don Norman describes those difficult experiences we've all had:

 >“It is easy to find examples of the complexity of services: think of almost any interaction with a governmental agency.
 There are many potential sources of difficulties, from the interaction with government employees, the complex set of rules and regulations that must be followed, the complexities of the forms that must be filled out, and then to the impenetrable delays that occur as the request moves from one office to another, perhaps from one agency to another.
 Even if everyone is helpful and friendly, the sheer complexity of the operation coupled with the relatively poor interfaces among all the components can lead to frustrating experiences.

-The only way to solve the complexities of services is to treat them as systems, to design the entire experience as a whole.
+>>The only way to solve the complexities of services is to treat them as systems, to design the entire experience as a whole.
 If each piece is designed in isolation, the end result may be of separate pieces that do not mesh well together (Norman, LWC, 147-8).”

+While this ideal poses significant challenges to a federalist system of government and a fractured state-local relationship, the role technology can fill as a front-end solution to the problems associated with human-government interaction becomes increasingly clear.
 As such, we have developed our core capabilities to employ "design thinking" as a civic innovation tool.
 Tim Brown, president and CEO of the design firm IDEO describes design thinking as follows:

 >“Design thinking is centered on innovating through the eyes of the end user and as such encourages in-the-field research that builds empathy for people, which results in deeper insights about their unmet needs.
 This focus helps avoid the common problem of enthusiastic ‘outsiders’ promoting inappropriate solutions and ensures that solutions are rooted in the needs and desires of the community (Brown, What Matters, 9).”

 These are just some of the concepts and principles we've incorporated into our social impact model.

-## B. Social Impact Model Diagram
+## B. Impact Model Components

 ### 1. Social Problem Definition

 Bureaucracy dehumanizes individuals and inhibits the inherent talent within an organization.
 This results in untapped value creation opportunities and arbitrarily constrains the potential collective capacity to generate new solutions to problems.
 Government is the poster child for bureaucracy and the Sacramento region is home to one of the largest subnational governments in the world.

 With a third of our workforce employed by government, there are significant implications that bureaucracy imposes on the culture of our region.
-We cannot isolate the impact that cumbersome rules, steep hierarchies, and overspecialization have on the mental models through which we see the world–whether we work in government or are customers of government.
+We cannot isolate the impact that cumbersome rules, steep hierarchies, and overspecialized positions have on the mental models through which we see the world–whether we work in government or are customers of government.
 These mental models influence our perceptions of what’s possible and, therefore, affect our collective behavior.
-These impacts can manifest themselves in the form of would-be entrepreneurs wallowing in a risk-averse mindset, underserved youth lacking the confidence to challenge themselves academically, or artists being undervalued for the contributions they make building a vibrant creative community.
+These impacts can manifest themselves in the form of would-be entrepreneurs wallowing in a risk-averse mindset, underserved youth lacking the confidence to challenge themselves academically, or artists being undervalued for their contributions toward building a vibrant creative community.

 In short, Sacramento’s legacy consists of a culture of mediocrity that is, in large part, driven by the dominance of a government-industrial complex.
 This is no surprise, as many of the features of government are designed to maintain stability and, therefore, the status quo.
 While many organizations have attempted to modernize our civic operating systems, few if any efforts to address the culture itself have been attempted.